-- 2. As needed communicate the general progress in the assessment that may affect the work provided by each Party, including facts or circumstances which may delay or prevent the completion of the assessment within sixty (60) days. - 3.
-Establish mutually agreed upon timelines for completing the home health and safety assessment when such cannot be completed within sixty days.
-Comply with the RFA WDs relevant to home health and safety assessments. - 4.
-Provide other appropriate and necessary coordination as needed. - C. Responsibilities of the County - 1.
-The County will take the following actions: - a.
+C. Responsibilities of the County

+- 1. The County shall take the following actions: - a.
 Refer resource family applicants to the appropriate CDSS Adoptions Regional Office for a home health and safety assessment. - b.
 Timely provide all necessary documents to the CDSS Adoptions Regional Office, using a secure or encrypted format, or a secure file transfer protocol, so that each home health and safety assessment may be completed within sixty (60) days. - c.
-Notify resource family applicants that CDSS will perform the home health and safety assessment for the County. - d.
+Notify resource family applicants that CDSS shall perform the home health and safety assessment for the County. - d.
 Conduct the background checks and related activities as described in the RFA WDs, section 6-03A. - e.
-For items identified as incomplete in the Home, Health and Safety Assessment provided by CDSS or form RFA 03 the County shall be responsible for verifying completion prior to approval of the resource family. - D. Responsibilities of the CDSS - 1.
-The CDSS will take the following actions: - a.
+For items identified as incomplete in the Home, Health and Safety Assessment provided by CDSS or form RFA 03 the County shall be responsible for verifying completion prior to approval of the resource family.

+D. Responsibilities of the CDSS

+- 1. The CDSS shall take the following actions: - a.
 Assign a CDSS Adoptions Specialist with a Master's degree in Social Work who may also be bilingual and/or a Licensed Clinical Social Worker for each home health and safety assessment. - b.
-Conduct a home health and safety assessment according to the RFA WDs section 6-02(a)(2): that includes all of the following: A health and safety assessment of the home and grounds, outdoor activity space and storage areas of the applicant's home using form RFA-03: Resource Family Home

-Health and Safety Assessment Checklist, to determine compliance with certain sections of Article 11 of the WDs and, if applicable, section 11.1-07: Additional Home and Grounds Requirements for Specialized Resource Families.

-- c.
-Prepare a summary of the home health and safety assessment in a written format that includes an evaluation of the information obtained during a home health and safety_assessment of the resource family applicant's home and property, e.g. if there are items that needed to be repaired or purchased. - d.
-CDSS will provide the County with the written summary report, that also includes the completed Form RFA 03, within sixty (60) days of receipt of the referral from the County for the home health and safety assessment. - e.
+Conduct a home health and safety assessment according to the RFA WDs section 6-02(a)(2) that includes all of the following: A health and safety assessment of the home and grounds, outdoor activity space and storage areas of the applicant's home using form RFA-03: Resource Family Home Health and Safety Assessment Checklist, to determine compliance with certain sections of Article 11 of the WDs and, if applicable, section 11.1-07: Additional Home and Grounds Requirements for Specialized Resource Families. - c.
+Prepare a summary of the home health and safety assessment in a written format that includes an evaluation of the information obtained during a home health and safety assessment of the resource family applicant's home and property (e.g. if there are items that needed to be repaired or purchased). - d.
+CDSS shall provide the County with the written summary report, that also includes the completed original Form RFA 03, within sixty (60) days of receipt of the referral from the County for the home health and safety assessment.

+- e.
 Ensure all records provided to CDSS by the County and all information obtained in order to conduct a home health and safety assessment are kept confidential as specified in RFA WDs section 4-04: Confidentiality. - f.
 Provide for a copy of the home health and safety assessment file upon request of the County staff responsible for the provision of RFA services. - g.
 Provide a CDSS Adoptions Specialist to testify in regards to the home health and safety assessment if the results of a home health and safety assessment are at issue during an administrative hearing. - h.
 Absent pending litigation or other good cause identified by CDSS, the Adoptions Regional Office shall retain the records of the home health and safety assessment for ninety (90) days after an assessment is provided to the County.
 Thereafter, the home health and safety assessment file shall be securely delivered to the County.
-The County shall retain the closed assessment file in accordance with the retention policies set forth in Article 10, section 10-05 of the Written Directives.
+The County shall retain the closed assessment file in accordance with the retention policies set forth in Article 10, section 10-05 of the WDs.
 Access to a copy of the home health and safety assessment section of the resource family file shall be made available to CDSS (or its agents or representatives) upon request in the event of a review or audit, as permitted by law, or as required by court order.